 The accompanying unaudited Condensed Consolidated Financial Statements have been prepared in accordance with United States (U.S.) generally accepted accounting principles for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In the opinion of management, these financial statements contain all adjustments, consisting of normal recurring accruals, necessary to present fairly the financial position, results of operations and cash flows for the periods indicated.
 Results of operations for the periods presented herein are not necessarily indicative of results of operations for the entire year.
-The Condensed Consolidated Financial Statements include the accounts of AMR and its wholly owned subsidiaries, including (i) its principal subsidiary, American and (ii) its regional airline subsidiary, AMR Eagle.
-The Condensed Consolidated financial statements also include the accounts of variable interest entities for which the Company is the primary beneficiary.
-For further information, refer to the consolidated financial statements and footnotes included in AMR's Annual Report on Form 10-K filed on February 20, 2013, as amended by the Form 10-K/A filed on April 16, 2013 (2012 Form 10-K).
+American is a wholly owned subsidiary of AMR.
+The Condensed Consolidated Financial Statements also include the accounts of variable interest entities for which the Company is the primary beneficiary.
+For further information, refer to the consolidated financial statements and footnotes included in American's Annual Report on Form 10-K filed on February 20, 2013, as amended by the Form 10-K/A filed on April 16, 2013 (2012 Form 10-K).